freedomofpress/securedrop/docs/source.rst

    If the organization does have an entry in the SecureDrop Directory, we recommend comparing the address of the entry with the one on the organization's own *Landing Page*.

    If the two addresses don't match, please do not submit to this organization yet.
-Instead, please `contact us <https://securedrop.org/report-an-error>`__  through th SecureDrop Website, using the Tor Browser.
-We will update the directory entry if it is incorrect.
+Instead, please `contact us <https://securedrop.org/report-an-error>`__ through the SecureDrop Website, using the Tor Browser.
+For additional security, you can use our .onion service address in Tor:

+   ``secrdrop5wyphb5x.onion/report-an-error``

+   We will update the directory entry if the information in it is incorrect.

 Once you have located the ".onion" address, copy it into the address bar in Tor Browser to visit the organization's *Source Interface*.